UMD-ENEE408I-Spring2019-Group4/Alexa-Skill/README.md

 Leave this window open

-## Point the skill to the channel
+## Point the Alexa skill to the ngrok channel
 1. Open the desired alexa skill from this [list](https://developer.amazon.com/alexa/console/ask?).
-2. Go to  the endpoint tab on the side
+2. Go to  the endpoint tab on the leftnside
 3. Set the Default Region to be the https://###.ngrok.io url you just coppied
 4. Set the SSL certificate type to be the second 'wildcard' option
 5. Save these changes with the button at the top of the page.